How to Grow:

 Lemon balm can be planted indoors to get a head start on your season 8 weeks before your last spring frost.
 You can transplant outdoors or plant directly by seed after the last spring frost and up until 8 weeks before the first fall frost.
 You can see specific dates for your location using our FREE iOS, Android, and Universal Web App.

 Lemon balm will be planted 1 per square foot.
 We like to put them into Smart Pot containers because they can be invasive and grow quite large if not pruned regularly.
 Lemon balm will require full sun and consistent watering.
 Take care to notice what plants are around the area as well, see the companion plant section below.

 Companion planting is a vital part of organic gardening.
 Companion plants assist in the growth of others by attracting beneficial insects, repelling pests, or providing nutrients, shade, or support.
 There are also plants that do not like being next to each other.
 Some plants get too tall and can provide too much shade for your plant.
 Sometimes certain plants attract the same pests, so it is important to try and separate these.

 |Good Companions||Bad Companions|

 Pests can be one of the most difficult challenges you face in the garden.
 We strive to grow food without the use of pesticide and luckily there are natural solutions for most of these nasty pests!
-The pests listed below are common ones for oranges:
+The pests listed below are common ones for lemon balm: